alexcaldarone/padova_transport_network/README.md

 ```

 ### 2.2 Local
-If you do not want to build the Docker image for the project, once you have cloned the repo, you will have to install the necessary Python and R dependencies needed for the code to run.
+If you do not want to build the Docker image for the project, once you have cloned the repo you will have to install the necessary Python and R dependencies needed for the code to run.

 In order to reproduce the project you will need the following software:
 - Python 3